Technical docs

 - Open the `Slack` tab.

-- Copy the `Events Request URL`.
+The Slack tab also displays the `Events Request URL` inside the collapsed `Troubleshooting` accordion.
 It has this shape:

 ```text https://{api-domain}/webhooks/slack/events/{organizationId}/{employeeId} ```